theBstar/theBstar.github.io/about.md

 Call me for a game of cricket or a run, I am always ready.
 Party, Movies, Travel?
 Let me think...

 I specialize in web development.
-I would love to work on any interesting (or challenging, that's what they say) engineering problem, any domain, any stack.
+I would love to work on any interesting (or challenging, that's what they say) engineering problem in any domain and stack.

 ### I have worked on
   - Javascript